MrRealBlack/ControllerPattern/ControllerPattern/README.md

 #### Controller Pattern Concepts
 The main goal from bring up this pattern is dividing layers as simplest way I can.
 Main layers are just `View` and `Logic` or `ViewController` and `LogicController`.
 ViewController has just one responsibility: Modifing the view.
-The main layer is LogicController that has many controllers as it needs.
+The main layer is LogicController that has as many controllers as it needs.
 Each controller has a responsibility and is seperate from antoher controller.

 ### High Level Layers